The Serious Side Effects of Long-Term Opioid Use

 How Do Opioids Work?

 Opioid chemicals travel through the bloodstream to the brain, where they attach to specialized proteins on the surface of opiate-sensitive brain cells (neurons).
-This triggers a release of dopamine, a feel-good chemical that’s activated as a part of the brain’s reward system.
+This triggers a release of dopamine, a feel-good chemical activated as a part of the brain’s reward system.

 What Are The Side Effects Of Opioid Use?